Triticum01/Triticum01.github.io/README.md

 # Documentation

-A Jekyll theme [Compass](https://github.com/excentris/compass) is adopted by this repo.
+A Jekyll theme [Compass](https://github.com/excentris/compass) is adapted by this repo.

 ## How to